DoubleDoorDevelopment/MultiStream/README.md

 # MultiStream

-#### Version 0.1a
+#### Version 1.0b1

-Flask app for fetching if Twitch streams are live, and if so redirecting to multistre.am for the live users.
+Flask app for fetching if selected Twitch streams are live, and if so redirecting to multistre.am for the live users.

 ## Setup